-The Federation of The Downs & Northbourne Church of England Primary Schools
+The Federation of The Downs & Northbourne Church of England Primary Schools School Federation of Our mission is to create feels valued, irrespendent and where the develop paramount.
+We expect high star maximum opportune individual potential. tolerance and cultur embrace the challer We strive to make of safe, but vibrant and can begin their journ y 2 Last Review Date: March 2014 Next Review Date:

-Confidentiality

-School Mission Statement Federation of The Downs and Northbourne CEP Schools

-Our mission is to create a school in which every member feels valued, irrespective of their race, gender or disability and where the development of the whole child is paramount.

-We expect high standards from all, and try to provide the maximum opportunities for every member to fulfil their individual potential.
-Our Christian ethos encompasses tolerance and cultural diversity which will enable us to embrace the challenges of our world.

-We strive to make our learning and working environment a safe, but vibrant and stimulating place from which children can begin their journey of lifelong learning.

-Last Review Date: Next Review Date:

-Date: January 2011
+Date: